Terms of Service

 14. Export controls and sanctions

 You must comply with all applicable export control, sanctions, and related laws when using the Services.
-You may not use the Services if you're located in, or ordinarily resident in, a comprehensively embargoed country or region, or if you appear on any applicable sanctions, denied-party, or restricted lists.
+You may not use the Services if you are located in, or ordinarily resident in, a comprehensively embargoed country or region, or if you appear on any applicable sanctions, denied-party, or restricted lists.
 You agree not to export, re-export, or transfer the Services in violation of these laws.

 15. EU Digital Services Act